New York's Best Personal Injury Lawyers

 100% No Cost To You Unless We Win.

-We help families like yours get justice and compensation for serious cases of personal injury.
+As New York City's top personal injury lawyers, we fight hard to help people like you get justice and compensation for serious and catastrophic cases of personal injury.

 How can Merson Law help you?

-A birth injury lawsuit can award you with financial compensation to pay for medical treatment, physical therapy, lifestyle changes, and more.
+A personal injury lawsuit can award you with financial compensation to pay for medical treatment, physical therapy, lifestyle changes, and more.
 It can also compensate you for your emotional turmoil and suffering.

 And while a lawsuit may sound like the last thing you’d want to do after experiencing such a devastating event, it may be the best path forward for healing, recovery, and justice.
-Send us a message below to get started with your child birth injury claim.
+Let us do the work and fight for you.
+Send us a message below to get started with your personal injury claim.

 Some error has occured.